 Montana Free Press Board of Directors

-The Montana Free Press is led by veteran political and investigative reporter John S. Adams.
+Montana Free Press is led by veteran political and investigative reporter John S. Adams.
 Adams was formerly the Capital Bureau Chief of the Great Falls Tribune and a correspondent for USA TODAY.
 His award-winning, hard-hitting news stories have appeared nationally and even internationally.
 Adams is known throughout the state as a dogged investigator whose unbiased reporting has changed the shape of Montana politics.
-Adams brings that energy, enthusiasm and expertise to the Montana Free Press as its founding Editor-in-Chief and President of the MTFP Board of Directors.
+Adams brings that energy, enthusiasm and expertise to Montana Free Press as its founding Editor-in-Chief and President of the MTFP Board of Directors.

 Andrew Geiger is a consultant specializing in human resource management and governmental affairs, with a focus on local and state government.
 He has more than twenty years of experience in working with private and public sector organizations.
 Geiger is a former policy analyst for the National Conference of State Legislatures, and served as Communications Director for the Montana Department of Commerce.
 Geiger was also former lead staff to the Montana Legislature’s Economic Affairs Committee.
+Geiger serves as the organization’s Secretary.

 Greg Lind is a Missoula anesthesiologist and former Democratic state senator who served two terms in the Montana Legislature.
 Lind is a passionate advocate for transparency and openness in government and brings that passion as a founding member of the MTFP Board of Directors.